mroth/bootslap/README.md

 Well, _in my particular scripts_, this is what I have shoved onto the SSD:

- - Sets my default shell to zsh with a bunch of extras:
+ - Sets my default shell to zsh with a bunch of extras.
-    - _oh-my-zsh_ and _zsh syntax highlighting_.
-    - _scm_breeze_ for nicer CLI git.
-    - _gh_ (previously _hub_) for better CLI git integration with GitHub.
-    - Heroku style local development via _heroku toolbelt_ and _forego_.
-    - Collection of good default vim plugins via _Janus_.
-    - Awesome dotfile management via _homeshick_.
- - Configures a bunch of programming environments:
+ - Installs and configures a bunch of programming development environments.
-    - _Ruby_ (rbenv with all common rubies and Bundler).
-    - _NodeJS_ (CoffeeScript, Grunt, Bower, Yeoman).
-    - _Go_ (godoc, vet, Godeps).
-    - _Erlang/Elixir_.
-    - _Haskell Platform_.
-    - and _Rust_ (nightly builds).
- - Common libraries you probably want to have around:
+ - Installs some common libraries you probably want to have around.
-    - _XQuartz_, _ImageMagick_.
  - Installs a bunch of common applications for dev types:
     - Chrome, Firefox, MacVim, TextMate, SublimeText, Atom, Dropbox, GitHub for Mac, VirtualBox/Vagrant, f.lux, SizeUp...
  - ...and bunch of common GUI applications:
-    - browsers, text editors, music players, even Steam for when I want to procrastinate by playing a game.
+    - web browsers, text editors, media players, etc.
  - Other handy CLI stuff:
     - git, ack, ssh-copy-id, etc...
  - Configure MacOSX to be less annoying:
     - configure dock, disable network .DS_Store, etc.)

+Note, I don't keep the above description up to date, so it's probably not accurate for my individual installer.
+But that shouldn't matter, since the actual files are easy to read and modify.
+As a starting point, look at:

+- `install.yml` for everything that I "install" to the machine
+- `shell.yml` for my shell setup and modifications
+- `configure.yml` for macOS system configuration twiddling

 Note that this repo is only half the story, some of magic happens in my [dotfiles](https://github.com/mroth/dotfiles) as well.
 (Which these scripts